syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 * ExportAllPages is false
 ![](SfDataGrid_images/PDF/CurrentPageExport.png)

-#### ExportColumnWidth
+### ExportColumnWidth

-By default data grid columns will be exported to excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth`.
-But you can also export the data grid to excel with the exact column widths from the SfDataGrid by setting [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) as `true`. `ExportColumnWidth` property's default value is false.
+By default, the data grid columns will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth` but, you can also export the data grid to Excel with the exact column widths from the SfDataGrid by setting the [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) to `true`.
+The default value of the `ExportColumnWidth` property is false.

 {% tabs %}
 {% highlight c# %}